Stop Press: Dengue Cases 2017: January – September: 154,311 ( figures update monthly)

 2016 was a very bad year, in fact until now the worst year on record.
 What made it so disappointing was that in 2015 the number of cases island wide was down to under 30,000 so there was hope that a corner had been turned in the battle against dengue fever; but it hadn’t.
 The number of cases almost doubled.

 Worryingly 2017 has been even worse.
-So far in 2017 ( up to end June ) there have been over 100,000 reported cases; already more than what was a record year in 2016.
+So far in 2017 ( up to end June ) there have been over 145,000 reported cases; already more than what was a record year in 2016.
 Things are getting much much worse!
-What it also points to is that this year (2017) the figure will most likely top 150,000 cases!
+What it also points to is that this year (2017) the figure will most likely top 200,000 cases ; but could it top a quarter of a million?

 Up until 2017 an analysis of the data shows is that the number of reported cases used go up and down; one year up the next down,see below; figures are for all Sri Lanka 2010 – 2016.